 Start with a light-touch assessment to understand what each company is doing and to what extent.

-The focus doesn’t need to be solely on the operational aspects of cyber security either.
+Don’t focus solely on operational aspects.
 Yes, a bottom-up approach will tell you which controls they have in place or may need.
 However, that’s just one part of a broader cyber security posture.
 If they have the majority of basic controls in place, but don’t know where their risk lies, then how can they be so certain they have the right things in place to reduce their risk exposure?

 Cyber security starts from the top.
 And so, you need oversight on the ways in which the company strategy approaches cyber security, their governance overseeing it, how they manage risk, the controls they use and how they manage their supply chain.